Avast VPN Review; Read More

 Their server speed is just about average and it isn’t the cheapest VPN around like PureVPN or Surfshark.
-When tested, it didn’t unblock Netflix so I rated 3.5 stars in this Avast Secureline VPN review.
+When tested, I was able to unblock Netflix and other streaming services.
+Part of the reason why I gave it a 3.5-star rating in this Avast SecureLine VPN review.

 - Jurisdiction – Is Avast VPN located in a 5-eyes country?

 - Leaks – Does Avast VPN leak IP, DNS & WebRTC?

 - Server – Is it good for P2P torrenting?

 - Speed – How fast is Avast SecureLine VPN?

 - Streaming – Does it work with Netflix?